-Get tips for growing pollinator-friendly tall verbena.
-Plus, learn where you should and shouldn't plant this flowering perennial.
+Get tips for growing pollinator-friendly verbena bonariensis, known as tall verbena.
+Plus, learn where you shouldn't plant this perennial.

-“Monarchs flocked to this plant in Mackinac Island, Michigan.
-What is it?” asks Charles Miller of Katy, Texas.
-Gardening expert Melinda Myers says, “This butterfly magnet is tall verbena (Verbena bonariensis).
+“Monarchs flocked to this plant (above) in Mackinac Island, Michigan.
+What is it?” asks Birds & Blooms reader Charles Miller of Katy, Texas.
+Horticultural expert Melinda Myers says, “This butterfly magnet is tall verbena (Verbena bonariensis).
 Its seeds also attract goldfinches later in the season.”

 In addition to butterflies and songbirds, keep an eye out for hummingbirds to stop by this plant (which is sometimes called purpletop verbena) that can grow to be 4 feet tall.
 Plant it in an area with full to part sun for the best season-long displays of purple flowers to draw in pollinators.